nucleus-ffm/foss_warn/README.md

 </details>
 <details>
 <summary>Is FOSS Warn currently german only?</summary>
-Unfortunately, yes, but we are working on it.
+No, the UI is translated via weblate.
+Alerts via the NINA API are only available in German.
+Alerts from alertSwiss are available in several languages.
 </details>

 ## Contribute
-FOSS Warn is currently (mostly) a "one-man show".
+FOSS Warn is currently a "two-man show".
 So if you want to help make FOSS Warn even better, I'd love to hear from you.
-If you are familiar with Flutter and Dart and would like to fix or implement one or more issues, please get in touch with me, either by email or via Mastodon
+If you are familiar with Flutter and Dart and would like to fix or implement one or more issues, please get in touch with me, either by email or via Mastodon.

+### Translation
+We are using weblate to translate FOSS Warn.
+Feel free to help translate the application at [weblate](https://hosted.weblate.org/projects/foss-warn/foss-warn-app/).

-## Contributors
+### Contributors
 special thanks to:
 - [Mats](https://github.com/MatsG23) who fixed [#36](https://github.com/nucleus-ffm/foss_warn/issues/36) and other stuff.
 You can see his work [here](https://github.com/nucleus-ffm/foss_warn/commits?author=MatsG23)
+- Everyone who helped translate the app

 ## Contact
 You can email me at `foss-warn {ät} posteo {point} de`.
 You can also follow the project on Mastodon [@foss_warn@social.tchncs.de](https://social.tchncs.de/@foss_warn)